Herbert

 generally at 100 in FIGS. 5-7.
 This embodiment offers improved

-performance where the present engine is operated with low alcohol
+performance where the present engine is operated with low

-fuel proofages.
-Specifically, this alternative structure further
+alcohol fuel proofages.
+Specifically, this alternative structure

-reduces fractional distillation which becomes an increasing
+further reduces fractional distillation which becomes an

-alcohol as compared with water.
-More specifically, there exists a
+boiling point of alcohol as compared with water.
+More

-certain molecular affinity between the water and alcohol molecules
+the water and alcohol molecules which, at higher alcohol

-which, at higher alcohol concentrations, limits the disassociation
+concentrations, limits the disassociation of these disparate

-of these disparate molecules.
-However, as the alcohol
+molecules.
+However, as the alcohol concentration is lowered, the

-concentration is lowered, the effects of molecular affinity are
+effects of molecular affinity are reduced with a corresponding

-reduced with a corresponding tendency that alcohol, with its lower
+tendency that alcohol, with its lower boiling point of 173 DEG

-boiling point of 173 DEG F., will be evaporated more readily.
+F., will be evaporated more readily.

 This phenomenon, known as fractional distillation, results in a